Why Self-Discipline and Persistence May Be the Key to Financial Freedom

 So you need to have self-discipline and be persistent about something in your life, but you have to add a few other ingredients.

-So when we use the term persistence, we agree that it is a key to financial stability, but it has to be persistence coupled with passion coupled with profit coupled with self-reliance.
+So when we use the term persistence, we agree that it is a key to living debt-free or financial stability, but it has to be persistence coupled with passion coupled with profit coupled with self-reliance.
 That will equal success to a large degree and bring financial stability.